 Mopping Features and Performance

-These robot vacuums use very different hardware to mop floors: The Roborock uses VibraRise technology with a vibrating single mop pad, while the Dreame employs dual spinning mop pads.
+These robot vacuums use different hardware to mop floors: The Roborock uses VibraRise technology with a vibrating single mop pad, while the Dreame employs dual spinning mop pads.

 Both models also allow water dispensing control via their apps.